-Usually in an ATM - Automated Teller Machine or in a private web page, we need to show our PIN - Personal Identification Number, and for the security reason we are allowed to try inputs just a couple of time, typically three times.
+Usually in an ATM (Automated Teller Machine) or in a private web page, we need to show our PIN (Personal Identification Number), and for the security reason we are allowed to try inputs just a couple of times, typically three times.
 So it might interest us how many times would be necessary if we are allowed to repeat a trial-and-error procedure until we reach the legitimate number?
 Though typically PIN is a 4-digit decimal, we now assume n -bit binary PIN.
 Let me show two really simple strategies, that is, (i) random search and (ii) exhaustive one-by-one search.
-In Figure 1, results of both strategies as for the number of trials until we find a hidden and unique PIN, averaged after 100 runs as a function of n .
-In both cases we see the number of trials explode exponentially as number of bits increases.
+In Fig. 1, results of both strategies as for the number of trials until we find a hidden and unique PIN, averaged after 100 runs, as a function of n .
+In both cases we see the number of trials explodes exponentially as number of bits increases.
 The motivation of this paper is to argue if we have more efficient strategies or not.

-Figure 1: Number of trials needed to find out a hidden and unique PIN, averaged after 100 runs as a function of n .
-Left: A result by a random search.
-Right: An exhaustive search one by one.
+Fig. 1.
+The number of trials needed to find out a hidden and unique PIN, averaged after 100 runs, as a function of n .
+Top: A result by a random search.
+Bottom: An exhaustive one-by-one search.